 MHP is on the right of the political spectrum.
 Party was founded in 1969.
 The current leader is Devlet Bahçeli.

 İYİ Party is an offshoot of the Nationalist Movement Party.
 It was formed in 2017.
 The current leader is Meral Akşener.

-İYİ Party held its second ordinary party congress on 20th of September 2020 and reelected Akşener as the party’s general secretary.
+İYİ Party held its second ordinary party congress on the 20th of September 2020 and reelected Akşener as the party’s general secretary.

 Peoples’ Democratic Party (Halkların Demokratik Partisi)